 PEI might be criticized for its current lack of an analytical heuristic.
 This criticism is spurious.
 It took more than a century for evolutionary biology to develop the heuristics for analyzing Darwinian macroevolution, viz., phylogenetics, molecular genetics/genomics, and the phylogenetic comparative method.
 And 160 years on, the best heuristics remain, at best, dicey.
 For example, towards the objective of conflict resolution, modern phylogenetic and tree-based macroevolutionary heuristics emphasize Bayesian methods.
 It should be emphasized that the procedures do not alter discordant empirical data patterns.
-They provide algorithms that simultaneously iteratively optimize and weight the optimization, such that conflicting data effectively are sublimed.
-A critique is beyond the scope of the present commentary (see Hershkovitz, 2018a, 2019), except to say that the methods demonstrably are less reliable than a

-Boeing 737 MAX.
+They provide algorithms that simultaneously iteratively optimize solutions and weight the optimization, such that conflicting data effectively are sublimed.
+A critique is beyond the scope of the present commentary (see Hershkovitz, 2018a, 2019), except to say that the methods demonstrably are less reliable than a Boeing 737 MAX.

 Hershkovitz (2018b) tendered suggestions for rudimentary development of EI analytical heuristics.
 These involved nonlinear mathematics, evaluation of performance of linear methods in reconstruction of idiosyncratic (chao-stochastic) phylogenetic functions (i.e., fractals), and epistemological hypothesis manipulation.
-For example, the NS paradigm considers random evolution as the null hypothesis (H_0) .
-But, epistemologically, NS appears to be H_0 , because it is the expectation, i.e., the default explanation for departures from randomness (cf. Popper, 1976) [2002]).
-Under EI, evolution has a determinate trajectory that might resemble NS.
+For example, the NS paradigm considers random evolution as the null hypothesis (H0).
+But, epistemologically, NS appears to be H0, because it is the expectation, i.e., the default Darwinist explanation for departures from randomness (cf. Popper, 1976 [2002]).
+Under EI, evolution has a determinate trajectory that might generate patterns suggestive of NS (cf. Maturana and Mpodozis, 2000).
 Because truly random evolution is unexpected, it is not H0, but H1, equivalent to NS.
 Additional study by qualified theoretical/philosophical biologists should help advance an EI heuristic.
 However, Darwinian reductionists should not expect that these heuristics will be designed to resolve linear cladograms or test Darwinian evolutionary hypotheses, because these models are unrealistic.

 In the meantime, what is to be believed about the 'tree of life?'
 Is it wrong?
 Yes and no. As Podani (2019) emphasized, its idealization as a tree is overly simplistic, even if it has treelike Gestalt.
-Nodes such as that discussed by Olmstead and Medoya (2019) are wrong not in the sense that they are resolved incorrectly, but in the sense that they cannot be so resolved.
+Nodes such as that discussed by Olmstead and Medoya (2019) are wrong not in the sense that they are resolved incorrectly, but in the sense that they cannot be resolved linearly.
 No bifurcate resolution accurately describes the phylogenetic relations of those taxa.
 But what about apparently well-resolved nodes in the 'tree of life?'
 While still overly simplistic, in many cases, these can be accepted tentatively as historically informative if they are consilient.
+'Historically informative' refers to the accuracy of the phylogenetic reconstruction of an analyzed organismal component, which is not the same as the phylogenetic history of the organism.
 Consilience means that the same nodes emerge from analysis of different data from different organizational levels and using epistemologically distinct approaches (e.g., maximum likelihood and maximum parsimony) across broad parameter ranges.
 These nodes thusly, in Popper's sense, best survive refutation.